This post may contain affiliate links. Please read my disclosure policy.

 - Remove chicken, and season the inside of the cavity with salt and pepper and place ½ an onion inside of the cavity.
 Rub the remainder of the dry spices all over the chicken breasts and thighs and set aside.

-- Cook on manual for 24 minutes (or 6 minutes per pound)
+- Cook on manual high pressure for 24 minutes (or 6 minutes per pound)

 - Let chicken sit until it has cooled down slightly, about 10 minutes.
 Butcher the legs, wings and finally the breasts and serve along with your favorite sides!